fredericoschardong/naive-bayes-classifier/README.md

 F-Measure: 0.770
 ```

-As you can see 90% of the documents from the range chosen are used as the training set and 10% is used for testing, that is not part of Mitchell's routine.
-Also, ten-fold cross validation is implemented so the Mean values are the result of the ten different learning and testing combinations as well as the TP and FP rates and F-Measure.
+As you can see 90% of the documents from the chosen range are used as training set and 10% is used for testing, that is not part of Mitchell's routine.
+Also, ten-fold cross validation is implemented so the mean values are the result of the ten different learning and testing combinations as well as the TP and FP rates and F-Measure.